 What would make the feature even better is if Sony found a way to incorporate into the shutter button the kind of subtle tactile feedback that the newest smartphones have been adding–not really a click, as such, but a barely felt tap that provides just enough feedback without creating any noise.
 That would be helpful as confirmation that you’ve taken the shot.

 After I originally wrote this I learned from other shooters of a drawback of shooting with the fully electronic shutter.
 And that is that you can get banding in some circumstances when using it with some artificial light sources.

-This isn't something I've personally run into.
-I even went back through my shots to try to find some examples of it but couldn't find any.
-It's not a fault in the camera--it's a limitation of the electronic shutter and the way it interacts with some artificial light sources (but not, apparently, constant LED light sources).
+This isn’t something I’ve personally run into with the a7iii.
+I even went back through my shots to try to find some examples of it but couldn’t find any.
+It’s not a fault in this camera specifically, and many other new cameras with electronic shutters suffer from it.
+It’s due to the electronic shutter and the way it interacts with some artificial light sources (but not, apparently, constant LED light sources).
 Shutter speed also factors in.

 So it’s obviously not something that affects every situation and every shot, but it could potentially be a problem, so it’s definitely worth keeping an eye out for if you’re using the silent shutter setting in an important shoot.

 You can find the Sony a7iii at B&H Photo and Amazon.

 It comes in a variety of configurations, ranging from body only to kits with various lenses.